Mumbai at a Glance

 Moving to Mumbai

 Due to India’s rise to economic power on the global stage, Mumbai is fairly popular among expats.
-The latter usually flock to this city in order to work for one of the many multinational companies, which have been moving to Mumbai for the past few decades in an attempt to tap the vast Indian market.
+They usually flock to this city in order to work for one of the many multinational companies, which have been moving to Mumbai for the past few decades in an attempt to tap the vast Indian market.

-When you depart for Mumbai, you should be prepared for a vibrant and multicultural city.
-If you have never been in India before, moving to Mumbai might present less of a challenge than some other Indian cities.
+When you depart for Mumbai, you can look forward to living in a vibrant and multicultural city.
+If you have never been to India before, moving to Mumbai might present less of a challenge compared to moving to other Indian cities.
 Expatriates can expect one of the highest living standards in India as well as a cosmopolitan atmosphere.

 Please keep in touch with your general consulate in Mumbai for up-to-date safety advice.

 Additional immunizations for hepatitis (type A and B), typhoid fever, meningitis, pneumococci, and rabies are also recommended.
 You should refresh all standard vaccinations, such as tetanus, polio, diphtheria, MMR, pertussis, and influenza, too.
-The existing risk of cholera infections and diarrhea can be avoided by observing strict food and personal hygiene guidelines.
+The existing risk of cholera infections and diarrhea can be avoided by abiding by strict food and personal hygiene guidelines.

 Always take out an insurance policy with an international health insurance provider before moving to Mumbai.
 Private health insurance is definitely the most secure option for expats moving to India.